electron/electron/docs/api/breaking-changes.md

 `wordStart` and `medialCapitalAsWordStart` options are removed.

+## `webFrame.registerURLSchemeAsBypassingCSP(scheme)` and `webFrame.registerURLSchemeAsPrivileged(scheme[, options])`

+These APIs have been deprecated.
+Starting in 5.0 this functionality can only be used per app, and not separtely for each webframe.
+Use `app.registerURLSchemeAsPrivileged(scheme[, options])` instead.

 # Planned Breaking API Changes (4.0)

 The following list includes the breaking API changes planned for Electron 4.0.